Types of Degrees Other Engineering Majors Are Getting

 |Hispanic or Latino||73|

-Other Engineering appeals to people across the globe.
+Americans aren’t the only ones with an interest in Other Engineering.
 About 37.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea